 - Public facilities

-The most important thing you can do to prove your case is to seek legal representation as soon as possible.
-At Munley Law, we can quickly conduct an investigation and preserve any key evidence that proves your legal rights.
+The most important thing you can do to prove premises liability cases is to seek legal representation as soon as possible.
+Munley Law can quickly conduct an investigation and preserve any key evidence that proves your legal rights.
 We can also refer you to a trusted medical professional who can establish the cause of your injuries, and we can help you avoid mistakes that could jeopardize your financial recovery.

 Call or Click for a Free Consultation

 If you would like to speak with one of our Philadelphia premises liability lawyers, we invite you to schedule a free, no-obligation consultation.
-To schedule an appointment at your convenience, please call (855) 866-5529 or submit your case online today.
+To schedule an appointment at your convenience, please call or submit your case online today.